 - Rinse and chop a sliver off of the bottom of each Brussels sprout.

-- Put the Brussel sprouts in a bowl and toss in oil, salt, black pepper, and rosemary until coated.
+- Put the Brussel sprouts in a bowl and toss in oil, salt, black pepper until coated.

-- Heat pan to med-high on the stove top, add the Brussel sprouts, and cook until slight brown marks can be seen, stirring occasionally (~5 minutes).
+- Heat pan to med-high (~7 out of 10) on the stove top, add the Brussel sprouts, and cook until brown marks can be seen (~5 minutes), then flip (~3 minutes).

 Total Time = 30 Minutes (10 minutes to prep, 20 minutes to cook)